WWC Logo

 R Graeme Cameron

 R. Graeme Cameron lives in Nanaimo, British Columbia.
 In 2016 he began publishing and editing the online speculative fiction magazine Polar Borealis.
 In 2021 he added Polar Starlight, devoted to speculative poetry, edited by Rhea E. Rose.
 He has written reviews of Canadian speculative fiction for the online version of Amazing Stories Magazine since 2014.
 He has won five Aurora Awards and was inducted into the CSFFA Hall of Fame in 2019.
 His focus in his retirement years is to promote Canadian speculative fiction.
-His chief joy is publishing beginning writers for their first time. https://polarborealis.ca/
+His chief joy is publishing beginning writers for their first time.
+Website: https://polarborealis.ca/

 Erik D'Souza